Patrick Plojer

-Patrick Plojer (born 26 March 2001) is an Austrian footballer who plays as a forward for Juniors OÖ.
+Patrick Plojer (born 26 March 2001) is an Austrian footballer who plays as a winger for SPG HOGO Wels.

 Club career

 He made his Austrian Football First League debut for Juniors OÖ on 24 May 2019 in an away game against Kapfenberger SV.

 On 26 August 2021, he joined Blau-Weiß Linz on a season-long loan.

 International career

 Plojer has already earned caps for the Austrian U18 and U19 teams.
 In March 2021, he was nominated on call for the newly formed Austrian U21 team.